Google recently made some changes to its Play Store algorithm, to improve the discovery of quality apps.

 1. Personalize player onboarding

-Google Play Store ranking algorithm changes to favour user engagement.
+Google Play Store ranking algorithm changes to favor user engagement.
 And the only way to effectively keep your players engaged right from the point of acquisition, is to onboard them well.
 All the top grossing games, like Kim Kardashian, make use of this tactic.

 Be it a step by step screen run through to introduce all the features or in-app popup messages, ensure that the players are aware of all the features.
 Letting them venture through the game on their own, is risking losing their interest when they can’t find something they are looking for.

 This is as important for referred users as well.
 When a player is referred to your game, they come in with a set of different expectations.
-For instance a player that comes via a Facebook invite may be looking at one of the levels of your game where they can join their friends immediately; while another referred user coming from a chat app invite, may be wanting to start from the beginning in your game.
+For instance, a player that comes via a Facebook invite may be looking at one of the levels of your game where they can join their friends immediately; while another referred user coming from a chat app invite, may be wanting to start from the beginning in your game.

 Using Smart Links in your referral invites, you can identify where a user is coming from and what message was used to acquire this user.
 To ensure this user turns into an active player almost instantly, implement a personalized onboarding for them.